Leonard Morris (spy): Appointment to Justice

 On October 6, 1789, the Virginia House of Delegates appointed Leonard Morris as Justice of the newly established Kanawha County, and was sworn in as member of the County Court.
 The first official court appearance in Kanawha County was held in the house of Colonel George Clendenin.
 On this occasion several of the newly appointed Justices were sworn in as members of the Court including Thomas Lewis Jr., and Daniel Boone.
-In 1794 Morris was named Commissioner for Kanawha County, and in 1798 named Sheriff of Kanawha County.